 Ish really loved the idea of earning Tempo Time Credits as an incentive to get volunteers to progress in their roles and to continue to volunteer for as long as they could.
 It was clear that Ish had a passion for volunteering and therefore was asked to support two new roles in local charities; Illuminate and Make Do and Mend.
 As Ish had experience in the Tempo Time Credit process, they were a great candidate for the role of Tempo Time Credits coordinator.

 Ish had experienced major mental health and physical challenges for many years but with the support and opportunities they had gained through Tempo Time Credits have helped in their recovery.

 “I absolutely loved my Tempo Time Credits roles.”

 How Ish earns Tempo Time Credits:

-“I love earning [Tempo Time Credits] and they keep me eager to find more ways to help out with my community further.
-As a coordinator, I have also had plenty of feedback from other volunteers who have said they are grateful and inspired by earning their Tempo Time Credits”
+“I love earning Tempo Time Credits, they keep me eager to find more ways to help out my community further.
+As a coordinator, I have had plenty of feedback from other volunteers who say they are grateful and inspired by earning their Tempo Time Credits”